 - Obtain recommendations to implement the study of history, the presence and contribution of Africans in Central America in the educational programs of Ministries of Education respectively

-As of 2018, "Building Our Nation: The Contribution of Afro-Caribbean Migration in Costa Rica" is available online (in Spanish).
+As of 2018, "Building Our Nation: The Contribution of Afro-Caribbean Migration in Costa Rica" is available online.
 This is a mini-series of documentaries that can be used as an educational tool, produced by the Chair of African and Caribbean Studies and the Vice-Rectory of Teaching of the University of Costa Rica, with the support of UNESCO.
 The four documentaries provide a first-hand account, through testimonies, of the experience of migrants from the Caribbean islands in the process of integrating their descendants into the country.

 - Transatlantic Slave Trade (web archives)

 - Trade in the Indian Ocean (web archives)

 - Trade in the Arabo-Muslim world (web archives)

 - Modern forms of slavery